LaLiga is back: Previously, in LaLiga...

 Which clubs have had it toughest during the COVID-19 months?

-The positive test for a Madrid basketball player may have prompted the season's suspension, but Valencia were the LaLiga club most prominent in early discussion of coronavirus.
+The positive test for a Madrid basketball player may have prompted the season's suspension, but Valencia was the LaLiga club most prominent in early discussion of coronavirus.

 Ezequiel Garay, Jose Gaya and Eliaquim Mangala each confirmed diagnoses, before Los Che revealed on March 16 that 35 per cent of those at the club tested had returned positive results.